waku-org/nwaku/docs/operators/how-to/configure.md

 3. Configuration file (currently, only TOML format is supported)
 4. Default value

-Note the precedence order, each item takes precedence over the item below it.
+Note the precedence order, each configuration mechanism overrides the configuration set by one below (e.g., _command line options_ override the configuration set by the _environment variables_ and by the _configuration file_).

 ### Command line options/flags